 - 2 Tablespoons olive oil

-- 1/2 cup of a cheese blend I used shredded parmesan, asiago & romano
+- ½ cup shredded parmesan, asiago & romano cheese blend

 - Preheat the oven to 375 degrees and lightly coat a shallow pie dish with olive oil.
 Set aside.

 - Dice one half of the onion.

 - In a large skillet, over medium heat, add 1 Tablespoon of olive oil.
 Once hot, add in the diced onion.
 Saute until the onions are translucent, about 8 minutes.

 - Once the onions are soft and translucent, add in the minced garlic and saute another minute.

 - Remove from heat and spread into the greased pie dish.

 - While the onions are sauteing, thinly slice the vegetables to approximately 1/8" thick.

 - Start a spiral in the pie dish, making a pretty, single-layer pattern with the veggies on top of the garlic/onion mixture, alternating until the dish is full.